DexZax/regex-tutorial/README.md

 ## Description

-a ttorial on an email matching regex
+a tutorial on an email matching regex

 ## installation